Stephen Brislin

-Stephen Brislin (born 24 September 1956) is a South African prelate of the Roman Catholic Church.
-He was the archbishop of Cape Town from 2010 - 2024.
-He was made a cardinal by Pope Francis on 30 September 2023 and on 24 October 2024 was appointed archbishop of Johannesburg and was installed as archbishop on the 25 January 2025.
+Stephen Brislin (born 24 September 1956) is a South African Catholic prelate who has served as Archbishop of Johannesburg since 2025.
+He was previously Archbishop of Cape Town from 2010 to 2024.
+He was made a cardinal by Pope Francis in 2023.

 Biography

 Stephen Brislin was born on 24 September 1956 in Welkom.
 He is of Scottish and Irish descent.
 He attended primary and secondary school there at the Convent of Saint Agnes and the Christian Brothers schools.
 He studied psychology at the University of Cape Town.
 He studied philosophy at St. John Vianney Seminary in Pretoria and theology at the Missionary Institute of Mill Hill in London.
 He earned a bachelor's degree from the University of Louvain.
 He was ordained a priest on 19 November 1983 for the Diocese of Kroonstad, South Africa.

 Pope Benedict XVI appointed him as Bishop of Kroonstad on 17 October 2006.
 He received his episcopal consecration on 28 January 2007 from Jabulani Adatus Nxumalo, O.M.I., Archbishop of Bloemfontein.

 Pope Benedict named Brislin Archbishop of Cape Town on 18 December 2009.
 He was installed on 7 February 2010 at the Bellville Velodrome.

 He was president of the Southern African Catholic Bishops' Conference from 2013 to 2019.
 As conference president, he participated in the October 2014 Synod on the Family, where he was elected relator of one of its ten working groups, where his work was praised.
 He participated in the September 2015 session as well.

 In January 2018, Brislin visited the Gaza Strip as part of the annual Holy Land Coordination, an international effort of bishops in support of peace and communication.

 On 9 July 2023, Pope Francis announced that he planned to make him a cardinal at a consistory scheduled for 30 September.
 At that consistory he was made cardinal priest of Santa Maria Domenica Mazzarello.

 On 4 October 2023, Pope Francis appointed Brislin a member of the Dicastery for the Causes of Saints.

 On 28 October 2024, Pope Francis appointed Brislin to serve as Cardinal Archbishop of the Archdiocese of Johannesburg, succeeding Archbishop-Emeritus Buti Joseph Tlhagale.

 Brislin is the Grand Prior of the Southern Africa Magistral Delegation of the Equestrian Order of the Holy Sepulchre of Jerusalem.
 The Magistral Delegation was established in 2010.

 Brislin participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.